mkdocstrings/griffe/README.md

 Signatures for entire Python programs.
 Extract the structure, the frame, the skeleton of your project, to generate API documentation or find breaking changes in your API.

+Griffe, pronounced "grif" (`/ɡʁif/`), is a french word that means "claw", but also "signature" in a familiar way.
+"On reconnaît bien là sa griffe."

 ## Requirements

 griffe requires Python 3.7 or above.